Darmikon/bac-foundation/README.md

-##  Backbone Almond Compass Bootstrap 3 Boilerplate
+##  Backbone Almond Compass Foundation 5 Boilerplate
 ===================================
 What is it?